astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 each clock has a reading, based on the overall synchronization.
-A single event, therefore, can be recorded as happening at the nearest clock (as long as these rulers are imaginary, we can imagine them being as small as we need them to be to achieve the desired spacial resolution), marked at that clock reading: $x$, $y$, $z$, and $t$.
+A single event, therefore, can be recorded as happening at the nearest clock (as long as these rulers are imaginary, we can imagine them being as small as we need them to be to achieve the desired spatial resolution), marked at that clock reading: $x$, $y$, $z$, and $t$.
 Those numbers can be collected after the events by bringing the clocks back together and collating their readings.